E-MailRelay

 The Windows Event Log can be accessed by running eventvwr.exe or searching for Event Viewer; from there look under Windows Logs and Application.

-You can increase the verbosity of the logging by adding the --verbose option to the E-MailRelay options, typically by editing the emailrelay-start.bat batch script in C:\ProgramData\E-MailRelay.
+You can increase the verbosity of the logging by adding the --verbose option to the E-MailRelay options, typically by editing the emailrelay.cfg configuration file in the C:\ProgramData\E-MailRelay folder.

 Testing with telnet